memoriesbytalha/Open-CV-assignments/Readme.md

 To get started with this project, follow the steps below to set up your environment:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory: `/E:/Projects/Bahria University/Open-CV lab/Images/`.
+2. Navigate to the project directory: `/E:/Projects/Bahria University/Open-CV lab/Images/` Note : This is path where my repo is located use your own.
 3. Create a virtual environment using your preferred method.
 For example, using `venv`:

     ```shell